New Zealand Yacht Charter

 Poor Knights Islands Marine Reserve

 A diver’s paradise, this protected area features extraordinary underwater caves, arches, tunnels, and sheer cliffs to explore.
-It’s no wonder why Jacques Cousteau declared this one of the 10 best dive sites in the world.
+It’s no wonder Jacques Cousteau declared it one of the 10 best dive sites in the world.
 Land-lovers will have their share of adventure as well, with awe-inspiring walks and bike trails offering postcard-perfect views along the Tutukaka coast.
 Cruise around to Whale Bay and find yet another stunning anchorage.

 Great Barrier Island

 Natural, authentic, and recently designated as an International Dark Sky Sanctuary, Great Barrier Island is a world of its own.
 Explore walking and hiking trails through pristine native bush, kayak or paddleboard along spectacular beaches and bays, or find one of the best fishing spots on the island to cast a line.
-Return to your yacht and prepare to be amazed by the stunning darkness of the night sky, glittering with more constellations than you’ve ever imagined.
+Return to your yacht and let yourself be amazed by the stunning darkness of the night sky, glittering with more constellations than you’ve ever imagined.

 Home to the famous Hot Water Beach, Hahei is known for its natural hot springs beneath the sand, where you can dig up your own personal heated spa pool.
 Head to the famous Cathedral Cove, venture ashore in Whitianga for boutique shopping and local fare at a charming café, or take in a round of golf in Pauanui.